 (i) legal, accountancy, auditing and insurance services and other professional advisers based in the United Kingdom; and

 5.1.2 Sponsors, partners and collaborators: we will share attendee lists with the sponsor/s, partners and collaborators of an event, for their use including for marketing purposes, as described in event delegate terms and conditions, and may share recordings of a sponsor presentation with the relevant sponsor and others who access it on an on-demand platform (where we make the recording available on such a platform);

-5.1.3 Venues where we host our events: in some circumstances where your information is required, for example, for health and safety purposes or where special access and dietary arrangements will be made on your behalf;
+5.1.3 Venues where we host our physical in-person events: in some circumstances where your information is required, for example, for health and safety purposes or where special access and dietary arrangements will be made on your behalf;

 5.1.5 Regulators and governmental bodies: HM Revenue & Customs, regulators, governmental bodies and other authorities acting as processors or joint controllers who may be based inside or outside the EU and who require reporting of processing activities in certain circumstances;

 5.1.6 Marketing parties: any selected third party that you consent to our sharing your information with for marketing purposes;

-5.1.8 Other third parties (including professional advisers): any other third parties (including legal or other advisors, regulatory authorities, courts, law enforcement agencies and government agencies) who may be based inside or outside the EU and where necessary to enable us to enforce our legal rights, or to protect the rights, property or safety of our employees or where such disclosure may be permitted or required by law.
+5.1.8 Other third parties (including professional advisers): any other third parties (including legal or other advisors, regulatory authorities, courts, law enforcement agencies and government agencies) who may be based inside or outside the United Kingdom and where necessary to enable us to enforce our legal rights, or to protect the rights, property or safety of our employees or where such disclosure may be permitted or required by law.

 5.2 We require third parties to maintain appropriate security to protect your information from unauthorised access or processing.